 That also brings up a related issue: the fact that the Switch is four years into its lifespan, and is already overdue for a 4K successor.
-While you’ll be able to pick up the Switch OLED this fall, that still has a 1080p screen and mostly identical components to the base Switch.
+While the Switch OLED is a bit of an upgrade, that still has a 1080p screen and mostly identical components to the base Switch.
 If you buy a Switch now, you might have to replace it as early as next year.
 And even if you don’t, it will likely miss out on some great third-party titles as games adapt to more demanding hardware.

 Exclusive series: The Legend of Zelda, Pokémon, Splatoon, Super Mario, Super Smash Bros.

 Sony PlayStation 5